apollographql/apollo-fetch/docs/batch.md

   });
 ```

-Batched middleware and afterware are added to an `ApolloFetch` with `batchUse` and `batchUseAfter`.
+Batch middleware and afterware are added to an `ApolloFetch` with `batchUse` and `batchUseAfter`.
 Middleware has access to the array of requests in `request`.
-Afterware has access to the single network response, which contains the array of GraphQL results in `parsed`.
+Afterware has access to the single network response, which should contain an array of GraphQL results in `parsed`.

 ```js
 const apolloFetch = createApolloFetch();